The Multi-Query Paradox in Zeroth-Order Optimization: Introduction

-Second, to resolve the query allocation problem, we derive the convergence rates for algorithms using both ZO-Align and ZO-Avg, making the dependence on the number of queries used per iteration explicit.
-We then leverage these rates to formally pose and solve an optimization problem: for a fixed total query budget, find the best allocation of queries per iteration that minimizes the final optimization error.
-To ensure the generality and robustness of our conclusions, this entire theoretical framework is systematically applied across a wide spectrum of problem structures, including strongly convex, convex, non-convex, and stochastic settings.
+Second, to resolve the query allocation problem, we derive convergence rates for algorithms using both ZO-Align and ZO-Avg, making the dependence on the number of queries used per iteration explicit.
+We then leverage these rates to formally pose and solve an optimization problem: given a fixed total query budget, determine the allocation of queries per iteration that minimizes the final optimization error.
+To ensure the generality and robustness of our conclusions, this theoretical framework is systematically applied across a broad spectrum of problem structures, including strongly convex, convex, non-convex, and stochastic settings.

-Our analysis reveals a stark dichotomy where the optimal allocation strategy is critically dependent on the chosen aggregation method.
-For ZO-Avg, we prove that it cannot effectively utilize information from multiple queries; any attempt to use more than one query per iteration is detrimental, and the optimal strategy is always the single-query approach.
-In direct contrast, the ZO-Align estimator is capable of efficiently harnessing multi-query information.
-For ZO-Align, we prove that performance improves with the number of queries, making the optimal strategy a full-subspace estimation where the number of queries matches the problem's dimension.
+Our analysis reveals a stark dichotomy in optimal allocation strategies, critically dependent on the chosen aggregation method.
+For ZO-Avg, we prove that it cannot effectively utilize information from multiple queries: under a fixed budget, any attempt to use more than one query per iteration is detrimental, and the optimal strategy is always the single-query approach.
+In contrast, the ZO-Align estimator combines multi-query information in a geometry-aware way that avoids wasting queries on redundant directions, and in strongly convex and stochastic problems multi-query ZO-Align is more query-efficient than any single-query scheme.
+We further analyze the regime where the ambient dimension is much larger than the query block size, showing that ZO-Avg continues to follow the same single-query allocation rule, while ZO-Align degenerates into a step direction that is nearly colinear with a suitably rescaled ZO-Avg update due to the near-orthogonality of random directions in high dimensions.

 To complement our theoretical analysis, we conducted extensive experiments across a suite of optimization problems.
-The empirical results consistently validate our theoretical findings, demonstrating the practical implications of the query allocation dichotomy.
-Our work clarifies that the choice is not about finding an optimal intermediate query size, but rather a commitment to an aggregation method that dictates whether the optimal algorithm is a sequential single-query method or a full-subspace estimation.
+The empirical results consistently validate our theoretical findings, illustrating the practical implications of the query allocation dichotomy.
+Our work clarifies that the central design choice is not about tuning an intermediate query size, but rather about committing to an aggregation method that dictates whether the optimal algorithm is a sequential single-query method or a full-subspace estimation procedure.